Writing and editing Plain language

 Hemingway Editor (opens in a new tab) is an online tool that gives your writing a readability grade.
 It will report on its complexity and make suggestions for improvements.

-Do not paste sensitive information or unpublished data into Hemingway – it is a security risk.
+Do not paste sensitive information or unpublished data into Hemingway – it is not a secured or encrypted platform.
 Instead, use the Flesch-Kincaid reading level tool in Microsoft (opens in a new tab)

 Hemingway Editor performs best with Google Chrome.